binyuanchen/binyuanchen.github.io/_posts/2017-04-01-introduction-to-arena-dev-cdh-hadoop.markdown

 * the cluster is generic and standard enough in the sense after I verify my application code against it, it takes minimal modifications to against production clusters,
 * it doesn't need to be ready for performance testing or production usage.

-Finally I decide to build one for myself, this is [__Arena-dev-cdh-hadoop__](arena-dev-cdh-hadoop-github): a three-node (yes, only 3, no more and no less) CDH Hadoop cluster running on your local Mac machine.
+Finally I decide to build one for myself, this is [arena-dev-cdh-hadoop](https://github.com/binyuanchen/arena-dev-cdh-hadoop): a three-node (yes, only 3, no more and no less) CDH Hadoop cluster running on your local Mac machine.

 I decide to open source it and hope it is in any help for you.

-This blog talks about how to create such a CDH Hadoop cluster using [__Arena-dev-cdh-hadoop__](arena-dev-cdh-hadoop-github).
+This blog talks about how to create such a CDH Hadoop cluster using [arena-dev-cdh-hadoop](https://github.com/binyuanchen/arena-dev-cdh-hadoop).

 System and Software Requirements
 ------------------------------